cobilab/magnet/README.md

 ## CITE
 Please cite the followings, if you use MAGNET:
-* D. Pratas, M. Hosseini and A.J.
-Pinho, "MAGNET: an ultra-fast and high-sensitive tool to separate exogenous of endogenous DNA,"
+* D. Pratas, "MAGNET: an ultra-fast and high-sensitive tool to filter specific DNA content", 2023.
-*?*, 2019.

 ## RELEASES
 * [Release](https://github.com/pratas/magnet/releases) 1.